Orographic lift: Rain shadowing

 The highest precipitation amounts are found slightly upwind from the prevailing winds at the crests of mountain ranges, where they relieve and therefore the upward lifting is greatest.
 As the air descends the lee side of the mountain, it warms and dries, creating a rain shadow.
 On the lee side of the mountains, sometimes as little as 15 miles (25 km) away from high precipitation zones, annual precipitation can be as low as 8 inches (200 mm) per year.
+This sharp decrease in moisture is caused by adiabatic warming, which inhibits condensation and thus enhances the rain shadow effect.

 Areas where this effect is observed include: